gr8manbir/Manbir_den/Self_Driving_Car/Car_RoadLanes/CarND-LaneLines-P1/writeup.md

 My pipeline consists of the following steps using CV2.

 	a.
 Taking an image file and converting it from RGB to grayscale and HSV.
-	The grayscale helped in discovering white lanes and HSV is better( not necessary ) for yellow lanes Following is the output of HSV image
+	The grayscale helped in discovering white lanes and HSV is better( not necessary ) for discovering yellow lanes Following is the output of HSV image

 ![HSV image][image3]